identd113/hdhr_VCR-AS/README.md

 This allows you to set up a recording up to a week in advance.

+#### END Manual Add

-15. You will then select where you want the file to be saved.
+You will then select where you want the file to be saved.
 The default location is "/Volumes/", but you will need to select a specific location.
 Any attempts to select "/Volumes/" as the destination will re prompt you for a valid location.

-16. If you own a "Extend" device, or a device that has transcode capibilities, you can select which profile you wish to you.
+If you own a "Extend" device, or a device that has transcode capibilities, you can select which profile you wish to you.

-Wow, that was alot.
-In practice, you can add shows very quickly, and I over described this process, as this is the primary way to interact with the script.

 "You told me you would tell me what "Run" is for?